-Cheese Stuffed Meatballs are ultra tender, filled with mozzarella, simmered in a homemade marinara, and served over cooked pasta—the ultimate comfort food!
+Cheese Stuffed Meatballs are ultra tender, filled with mozzarella, simmered in a homemade marinara, and served over cooked pasta.
+It’s the ultimate comfort food!

 Growing up, spaghetti and meatballs was one of my all-time favorite meals.
-I could eat pasta with red sauce for any meal (yes, even breakfast!), but adding meatballs takes it to a whole new level—it’s my absolute favorite.
+I could eat pasta with red sauce for any meal (yes, even breakfast!), but adding meatballs took it to a whole new level.
+It was always my favorite.

-Since I’m so passionate about meatballs and pasta, I’m beyond excited to share this recipe with you.
+Since I’m such a big fan of meatballs and pasta, I’m so excited to share this recipe with you.

-I’ve tested and retested, made and remade these meatballs dozens of times to create what I consider the perfect meatball: plenty of flavor, perfect consistency, great texture, and as a bonus—they’re stuffed with cheese!
+I’ve tested and retested, made and remade these meatballs dozens of times to create what I consider the perfect version: full of flavor, the right consistency, great texture, and as a bonus, they’re stuffed with cheese.

-Each meatball has a cube of delicious, melty mozzarella cheese right in the middle.
+Each one has a cube of melty mozzarella tucked right in the center.

 The BEST EVER meatballs!
 Mozzarella stuffed and served in the most delicious marinara.
 I Recipe from chelseasmessyapron.com